Fire-stricken rural New Mexico warily eyes insurance fight

 “I believe you can hold a company more accountable if they’re headquartered and provide services in the state,” he said.

-Attorneys are hoping for a resolution next year, but that leaves people like Maese at a difficult impasse.
+Attorneys are hoping for a resolution next year, but that leaves people like Maes at a difficult impasse.

 “It’s just an ongoing thing over and over again,” he said.
 “I don’t see light at the end of the tunnel, but there is hope.”